qtalr/r-devcontainer/README.md

 2. Ensure you have Docker and Visual Studio Code with the Remote - Containers extension installed.
 3. Open the cloned folder in Visual Studio Code.
 4. When prompted, click "Reopen in Container" to start the development environment.

+> [!NOTE] The container will take a few minutes to build the first time you open it.

 ## Customization